Swimming Pool Blog

 Next step is to loosen the conduit connector nut on the outside of the motor, to disconnect the flexible conduit from the motor, while pulling the wires out of the motor (you may have to straighten the wires first, to be able to pull them through the small hole).
 With the wires removed from the motor, twist a electrical nut on the end of each and wrap all the wires tightly with electrical tape, covering the conduit opening also, to keep rain out.

 The final step is to remove the bare copper bonding wire from the connector on the motor.
 Use a 1/4" nutdriver to remove the screw that holds the brass bonding lug to the motor, then screw the screw back into the motor, so it won't get lost.

 THAT'S IT!
 Now store the motor or pump indoors, in a location where it won't get damaged.
 Don't store it near any chlorine chemicals, which give off gas which can corrode the metal parts of pumps and motors.
-Keep it on a low shelf, so it won't fall, and if you store it in the garage, please store in a place where there's no chance that someone will hit it with a bumper or car door.
+Keep it on a low shelf so it won't fall or roll.

 If you keep your motor outdoors all winter, you could build a 'lean-to' with lumber or plastic for snow, rain and tree branches, but keep good air flow around the motor, and don't wrap it in plastic, which traps moisture inside the motor.